 Moreover, in the current year, the company has brought in the son of the founder promoter, Mr. Mohit Jain, as managing director, whose starting salary for FY2017 is almost at the same level, which was earned by his father for FY2016.

-It remains to be seen, whether, in FY2017, the total remuneration paid by Indo Count Industries Limited to the father-son duo would exceed the reasonable levels.
+It remains to be seen, whether, in FY2017, the total remuneration paid by Indo Count Industries Ltd to the father-son duo would exceed the reasonable levels.

-These are my views about Indo Count Industries Limited.
-However, you should do your own analysis before taking any investment related decision about Indo Count Industries Limited.
+These are my views about Indo Count Industries Ltd. However, you should do your own analysis before taking any investment related decision about Indo Count Industries Ltd.

 You may use the following steps to analyze the company: “How to do Detailed Analysis of a Company“